mpcsb/testing_branch/_posts/2021-03-22-optimization_sample_fusion.md

 ---

-To conclude, this was not an exhaustive search of how subsampling can be used to search optimal points in teh hyperparameter space.
-The code below has some implementations that can be used to explore different budget dividing strategies; different amounts of noise which model the variance associated with lower samples; exploit vs explore trade-off; ...
+To conclude, this was not an exhaustive search of how subsampling can be used to search optimal points in the hyperparameter space.
+The code below can be changed to:
+1. Explore different budget dividing strategies;
+2. Explore different amounts of noise in each of the sample percentages;
+3. Investigate how to leverage the exploit vs explore trade-off;
+4. Explore some relation between the observed points and the number of points to pass across samples;
+5. Explore how different these points should be;
+...

-One thought that seems promissing is the exploration of higher dimensional spaces at lower samples seems at least more effective than relying on very expensive model full dataset training.
+The exploration of higher dimensional spaces at lower samples seems at least more effective than relying on very expensive model full dataset training.
 For models with higher complexity this should be evident.

+---
 ---

 #### Code to replicate the figures above

 ```python